Azure/azure-functions-sql-extension/README.md

 If either of these are false then an error will be thrown.

+##### Identity Columns
 This changes if one of the primary key columns is an identity column though.
 In that case there are two options based on how the function defines the output object:

 1. If the identity column isn't included in the output object then a straight insert is always performed with the other column values.
 See [AddProductWithIdentityColumn](./samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumn.cs) for an example.
 2. If the identity column is included (even if it's an optional nullable value) then a merge is performed similar to what happens when no identity column is present.
 This merge will either insert a new row or update an existing row based on the existence of a row that matches the primary keys (including the identity column).
 See [AddProductWithIdentityColumnIncluded](./samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumnIncluded.cs) for an example.

+##### Columns with Default Values
+In the case where one of the primary key columns has a default value, there are also two options based on how the function defines the output object:
+1. If the column with a default value is not included in the output object, then a straight insert is always performed with the other values.
+See [AddProductWithDefaultPK](./samples/samples-csharp/OutputBindingSamples/AddProductWithDefaultPK.cs) for an example.
+2. If the column with a default value is included then a merge is performed similar to what happens when no default column is present.
+If there is a nullable column with a default value, then the provided column value in the output object will be upserted even if it is null.

 ## Known Issues